 There are lots of reasons why you may be considering a new life away from London.
 The vibrant culture of the capital is a huge draw, but as we get older and start thinking about settling down and starting a family, the attractions we look for on our doorstep can change.
 Be it good schools open spaces, working from home more days in the week, or the cost of living in the city too: with property prices soaring as high as the skyscrapers of Canary Wharf, commuting to London often makes perfect sense.
 But where are the best places to live to commute to London?

 What is the London commuter belt?

-Quite simply, the London commuter belt is an area around the capital which offers a viable journey into the city for work.
+The London commuter belt is an area around the capital which offers a viable journey into the city for work.
 It doesn’t have set boundaries, as what’s practical is affected by property prices, where you work, and the availability of different methods of travel, including road and rail routes.
 Oxford, for example, can still be classed as being within the belt despite being almost 60 miles away, thanks to trains to London that take around 50 minutes.
 In a recent survey, 40% of London-based home owners are looking for good transport links in their next move.

 Where should I live around London?

 Whether you want to live in a quiet, peaceful village, a vibrant town or on the coast, there are so many different options to choose from, catering for all kinds of personal circumstances.
 It’s important to find somewhere that matches your budget as well as your taste though.
 For instance, you may be attracted by the proximity of Watford to London, with trains taking less than 20 minutes.
-However, the average property sale price in the Hertfordshire town over the last three months of 2019 was £440,000.
-Swindon meanwhile had an average of less than £245,000 over the same period.
+However, the average property sale price in the Hertfordshire town over the year was £ 568,576.
+Swindon meanwhile had an average of less than £280,000 over the same period.
 Located in Wiltshire, it’s one of the London commuter towns furthest from the capital, but you can cover the 80-mile journey in less than an hour on the train.
-A season ticket for the train, travelling to London 3 days a week, may cost almost £6,000 more per year than one from Watford – £9,000 compared to £3,200 – but you can weigh this up against a potential saving of nearly £200,000 when you buy a home.
-With that in mind, let’s take a look at some of the best places to commute to London from.
+A season ticket for the train, travelling to London 3 days a week, may cost almost £7,000 more per year than one from Watford – £10,500 compared to £3,500 – but you can weigh this up against a potential saving of nearly £300,000 when you buy a home.
+With that in mind, let’s take a look at some of the best places to live to commute to London from.

 Top commuter towns

 A charming market town surrounded by swathes of stunning natural beauty, Dorking is also known for its excellent schools.
-With average house prices hovering around the £500,000 mark, it’s reasonably priced by Surrey standards.
+With average house prices hovering around the £550,000 mark.
 Although trains to Waterloo usually take just over 50 minutes, the cost of an annual season ticket is only around £3,500, which is also very reasonable for the South East.